 This can be considered a disadvantage in terms of reliability.

 Solid-state amplifiers, in kept in working condition, will sound the same for ages.

 Tubes are also more fragile and sensitive to temperature than are solid-state amplifier circuits.

 We can depend on solid-state amplifiers more than tube amps.
 This is particularly true of mobile rigs where the amplifiers are constantly being moved around (and, therefore, perhaps subjected to physical impact and temperature variation).

-If there’s an issue with a tube amplifiers, we can bet it has to do with the tubes or the wiring to the tubes.
+If there’s an issue with a tube amplifier, we can bet it has to do with the tubes or the wiring to the tubes.

-Solid-state amplifiers have more components and are often produces on circuit boards.
-To understand the circuitry and troubleshoot effectively takes patience and determination.
+Solid-state amplifiers have more components and are often produced on circuit boards.
+Understanding the circuitry and troubleshoot effectively takes patience and determination.

 Detail Vs. Character

 Modern technology has made it so that solid-state amplifiers can portray the same “character” as tube amps.

 In the early days of solid-state amplifiers, many considered the new alternatives to sound flat and lifeless.
 Tube amps, many would say, had the sonic character that was pleasing to the ears.